Questions and Answers about traindee®

 However, the traindee® can also be directly well grasped and used directly as a leash.

-The current models feature a unique 4-fold expandability designed to gently reduce physical forces created by the dog pulling on the leash and acting on both man and dog together.
-Negative effects similar to leash jerk are thus eliminated.
+The original traindee® leash-expander models (black and yellow with interchangeable carabiners in 0.5m and 1.0m lengths) feature a unique 4-way stretch designed to gently reduce physical forces created by the dog pulling on the leash and acting on both man and dog together.
+Negative effects similar to leash pressure are thus eliminated.

 Subsequently, this relief causes a stress-free coexistence between man and dog.